SMIITT22/Book-Recommendation-System/README.md

 ## 7. API Usage

-Most endpoints require authentication using a JWT token.
+All endpoints require authentication using a JWT token except for login and read root.

 **Available users (from `users.json`):**
 - Username: `smitpatel2002` — Password: `smit123`